-The course is primarily for those who have had some previous training such as a BA in Acting, Drama, Media or Performing Arts, or professional experience in theatre, film or television.
-Throughout the year we will build on the existing skills of students and focus on the specific needs of the year group, with an emphasis on refining the core fundamental skills such as voice, physicality and creative interpretation.
-Throughout the year we will draw on the expertise of Central’s permanent staff team and specialist professionals from the industry, who have included Janis Pugh, Smita Bhide, Eaomen Walker, Alison Steadman, Mel Churcher.
-Overall we aim to encourage the development of creative artists with the flexibility to work across all performance mediums.
+The course is primarily for those who have had previous training or professional experience in theatre, film or television.
+It will build on the existing skills of students and focus on the specific needs of the year group, although there is an emphasis on performance for screen.
+Drawing on the expertise of Central’s permanent staff team and specialist professionals from the industry, the programme aims to encourage the development of creative artists with the flexibility to work across performance mediums.

-Across the first two terms, students will follow a rigorous training in acting, which will concentrate on the core skills voice, body and the exploration of text.
-The principles of the study derive from psycho-physical methods, particularly the techniques of Michael Chekhov, Stanislavski and Meisner.
+Across the first two terms, students will follow a rigorous training in acting, which will concentrate on core skills: voice, body and creative interpretation.
+The principles of the study derive from psycho-physical methods, particularly the techniques of Chekhov and Stanislavski.
 The emphasis of the training is on producing actors who have a high level of creative skills and have developed flexible and adaptable bodies and voices, with the necessary technique to apply to a screen context.

 Acting classes will interrogate the body and provide students with a toolbox of exercises for work on screen.
-There is a specific focus on relaxing the body and working with ease, developing the imagination, unpicking habits, developing character, and the investigation of the inner life.
-Voice and dialect classes will encourage you to obtain an understanding of the voice as an instrument and will work with a variety of text including poetry, verbatim, classical and contemporary material.
+There is a specific focus on relaxing the body and working with ease, developing the imagination, unpicking habits, creating character, and the investigation of the inner life.
+Voice and dialect classes will encourage an understanding of the voice as an instrument and will work with a variety of text including poetry, verbatim, classical and contemporary material.

-The Screen Study in Term One interrogates the work of various film makers from the perspective of the actor.
+Screen study in Term One interrogates the work of various film makers from the perspective of the actor.
 This may include Pedro Almodóvar, Luc Besson, Martin Scorsese, David Lynch, Jean Luc Goddard, Andrea Arnold, Jane Campion and Michael Haneke.

-Performance projects in Terms One, Two and Three are designed to put classwork into practice, enabling students to develop and hone their acting skills on screen and learn the basic fundamentals of film making.
+Performance projects in Terms One, Two and Three are designed to put classwork into practice, enabling students to develop and hone their acting skills on screen and learn the basic fundamentals of film-making.
 Projects may include a silent short film which will examine visual storytelling, story boarding, using a camera, learning about different roles on set, and editing.
 For example, the Mike Leigh Project explores a specific approach to making films through devising and improvisation, with scenes written by students and shot on location.
-A Drama Project is commissioned for the students and written by professional writers and film makers, this shot on location by a professional crew and shown in a screening room in London’s West End as a showcase in June.
+The Fifteen Minute Short Drama Project is commissioned for the students and written by professional writers and film makers, and is shot on location by a professional crew and shown in a screening room in London’s West End as a showcase in June.
 Original narratives are selected to profile the talents of the actors.
 Previous films have been entered for national and international film festivals.